|

 overproduction.
 That is, by late in

-the mindless markets of industrial capitalism.
-Left Keynesians and New Dealers rightly saw that a key element of a
+the twenties, production Left Keynesians and New Dealers rightly saw that a key element of a

 progressive solution to this demand crisis would be an equitable